 - Potential State Funding Mechanisms

 - Potential Federal Funding Mechanisms

 - Potential Local Funding Mechanisms

 - Other Potential Private Partnerships

 - Summary of Potential Funding Mechanisms

-- Key Section Takeaways:
+- Key Chapter Takeaways:

-- A large set of potential funding mechanisms, including existing and proposed mechanisms, were considered for CVFPP Implementation
+- A large set of potential funding mechanisms, including existing and proposed mechanisms, were considered for CVFPP implementation

-- Existing mechanisms will need to be supplemented with some new mechanisms having a better nexus to project benefits
+- Existing mechanisms will need to be supplemented with some new mechanisms having a better nexus1 to project benefits

-Many potential funding and financing mechanisms were considered for continued CVFPP implementation.
-(Throughout the remainder of this TM, the term "funding mechanism" could also include financing mechanisms).
-Any and all of these could be developed and applied at some point in the next 30 years to fund actions in the 2017 refined SSIA portfolio.
-This section discusses a range of funding mechanisms and their potential use for capital or ongoing investments, which is a critical distinction.
-For capital investment, the mechanisms include (1) existing, authorized funding streams of various kinds, such as the State general fund or local taxes and special benefit assessments, and (2) limited-duration capital finance mechanisms, such as GO bonds or local bonds.
+Many potential funding and financing mechanisms were considered for continued CVFPP implementation.2 Any and all of these mechanisms could be developed and applied at some point in the next 30 years to fund actions in the 2017 refined SSIA portfolio.
+This chapter discusses a range of funding mechanisms and their potential use for capital or ongoing investments, which is a critical distinction.
+For ongoing investment, the mechanisms include existing, authorized funding streams of various kinds, such as the State General Fund or local taxes and special benefit assessments, and for capital investments, limited-duration capital finance mechanisms, such as GO bonds or local bonds.